#

 What kind of clients do you work with?

-I work with creative service providers who run their business online and have a mix of client work and products.
+I work with creative freelancers who run their business online and have a mix of client work and products.
 They can work in any creative field, from coaching, design, web design, writer, teaching, and more.
-Many of my clients have switched to self-employment after years of working for companies, but I’m available to long-established solo businesses too.

 If you need my help and don’t 100% fit these fields, get in touch and we’ll go from there.

 What does a client need to have before they work with you?